Skipping meals and rationing baths: Service failures contributing to working migrant parents’ hardship say experts

 09 October 2024

 Research published today [9 October] by Migration Policy Scotland shows that migrants working legally in Scotland and their families often suffer significant financial hardship and are falling through existing safety nets.
 Experiences of poverty in migrant households impact directly on targets to reduce child poverty which Scottish Government is struggling to meet, especially within the minority ethnic population.
-Scotland’s migrant population includes 209,859 children and young people under the age of 20 and makes up 77% of Scotland’s working age minority ethnic population.
+Scotland’s migrant population includes 46,085 children under the age of 15 and makes up 77% of Scotland’s working age minority ethnic population.

 Based on interviews with 60 migrants and 18 public/third sector support organisations across Scotland, researchers heard that working migrant households share many experiences with other Scottish people who are struggling to make ends meet and faced with high and rising rents, utility bills and costs for food, childcare and transport.
 They also have to find a way to meet the high cost of visa fees and immigration health surcharge, which can amount to £6,500 a year for a family of four.